 A data analyst can contribute to achieving these OKRs in a number of ways:

 Using data to inform decision-making: A data analyst can help the team make more informed decisions by analyzing data and presenting the findings clearly and promptly.

-By developing dashboards and reports: A data analyst can help the team stay informed about key metrics and progress towards goals by developing dashboards and reports that track important data points.
+Developing dashboards and reports: A data analyst can help the team stay informed about key metrics and progress toward goals by developing dashboards and reports that track important data points.

 Automating processes: A data analyst can help the team save time and improve efficiency by automating data-driven processes.

 Providing insights and recommendations: Based on their analysis of data, a data analyst can provide insights and recommendations to the team on how to optimize processes and achieve goals.